Mnemonics (pronounced “ne-mon’-ics”) assist the memory by using a system of rhymes, rules, phrases, diagrams or acronyms.

-They help to remember and recall trivial information such as names, dates, facts or figures.
+They help to remember and memorize, to recall trivial information such as names, dates, facts or figures.

 They do that by turning original information into an easy more appealing rhyme or sentence.
 This can be stored into your brain in bigger ‘meaningful’ chunks.